 I was hired by the Santa Cruz Sentinel newspaper to be a writer in 1993, and I worked in the sports section and also in the entertainment section.
 I saw a wave coming early on when our chief competition, the San Jose Mercury, launched the Mercury Center via AOL.
 It was the beginning of the end of the print news business, even if most of us, even the most forward thinking of us, didn’t really know it.

-In those days, we got a lot of our stories off of the AP or UPI newswires, which were kind of like telegram cables.
+In those days, we got a lot of our stories off of the Associated Press (AP) or United Press International (UPI) newswires, which were kind of like telegram cables.
 The quality of the content of the news had to be high.
 There were professional standards that must be adhered to.
 And, as my editors were quick to point out, the people who are in positions of power are our adversary, pure and simple.
 The media acted as a check in the grand scheme of governmental checks and balances: the executive and the legislative and the judicial branches ALL must be held to account by the media.
 My favorite practitioner of Gonzo journalism, Hunter S. Thompson, threw in his own style of literary flair to hit on truths bigger than What, Where, When, How and Why.
 For example, is it not right, or true, or in keeping with the duty of media, to call Ronald Reagan a stinking swine when he blabbed to People Magazine in 1986 that “This generation will likely have to face Armageddon,” or to say, quite simply, that Nixon was a bad drunk?

 Yes, Hunter was a lot of things.
 But, I have to say, Hunter was authentic.